-- Dangerous weapon: a firearm, gun, revolver pistol, dagger, dirk, stiletto, knife with a blade over 3 inches, pocketknife opened by a mechanical device, iron bar, or brass knuckles.
-In addition, training program tools and materials will be considered weapons, if used or threatened use of such items, is made for the purpose of inflicting bodily injury. - Weapon: any instrumentality that does not fall within the definition of a dangerous weapon and which is designed to, may be readily converted to, or has the potential of inflicting serious bodily injury to oneself or another person or a "look-alike" or replica "dangerous weapon." - Weapon-free school zone: school property and/or vehicle used by the school to transport students to or from the school property. - School property: a building, playing field, or property used for school purposes to impart instruction to children or used for functions and events sponsored by a school. - Firearm: - a. a weapon (including a starter gun) which will or is designed to or may readily be converted to expel a projectile by an explosive, or by gas or air; or - b. the frame or receiver of any such weapon; or - c. any firearm muffler or firearm silencer; or - d. any destructive device, including explosives, incendiaries, poison gas, or any weapon that will (or may readily be converted to) expel a projectile by the action of an explosive or other propellant. - e.
-For purposes of application and enforcement of this policy, a B-B gun is considered to be a "firearm." - Arson: a felony violation of chapter X of the Michigan Penal Code, Act No. 328 of the Public Acts of 1931, being sections 750.71 to 750.80 of the Michigan Compiled Laws.
+- 1. Dangerous weapon: a firearm, gun, revolver pistol, dagger, dirk, stiletto, knife with a blade over 3 inches, pocketknife opened by a mechanical device, iron bar, or brass knuckles.
+In addition, training program tools and materials will be considered weapons if used or threatened use of such items are made for purposes of inflicting bodily injury. - 2.
+Weapon: any instrumentality which does not fall within the definition of a dangerous weapon and which is designed to, may be readily converted to, or has the potential of inflicting serious bodily injury to oneself or another person or a "look-alike" or replica "dangerous weapon." - Weapon-free school zone: school property and/or vehicle used by the school to transport students to or from the school property. - 4.
+School property: a building, playing field, or property used for school purposes to impart instruction to children or used for functions and events sponsored by a school. - 5.
+Firearm: - a. a weapon (including starter gun) which will or is designed to or may readily be converted to expel a projectile by an explosive, or by gas or air; or - b. the frame or receiver of any such weapon; or - c. any firearm muffler or firearm silencer; or - d. any destructive device, including explosives, incendiaries, poison gas, or any weapon which will (or may readily be converted to) expel a projectile by the action of an explosive or other propellant. - e.
+For purposes of application and enforcement of this policy, a B-B gun is considered to be a "firearm." - 6.
+Arson: a felony violation of chapter X of the Michigan Penal Code, Act No. 328 of the Public Acts of 1931, being sections 750.71 to 750.80 of the Michigan Compiled Laws.

-See Discipline Policies.
+See Discipline Policy on page 9.